-The practical utility of the Petroleum and Environmental Management tool is dependent on the availability and quality of available spatial data on habitat use for each of the VEC's and VSEC's.
+The practical utility of the Petroleum and Environmental Management tool is dependent on the availability and quality of available spatial data on habitat use for each of the VECs and VSECs.
 As additional information becomes available, it is important that the tool is updated to reflect the most recent knowledge on the biophysical or cultural components of interest.
-As VEC's and VSEC's for this analysis were chosen based partially on the availability of spatial data, it is also important to update and strengthen the PEMT's utility by adding additional components to the analysis once the required data becomes available.
-Additional components that could not be analyzed due partially to insufficient data (seals, walrus, and tourism) are recommended for inclusion to the PEMT tool once data become available.
+As the VECs and VSEC for this analysis were chosen based partially on the availability of spatial data, it is also important to update and strengthen the PEMT's utility by adding additional components to the analysis once the required data becomes available.
+Additional components that could not be analyzed due partially to insufficient data (seals, walrus, caribou and tourism) are recommended for inclusion to the PEMT tool once data become available.